hubmapconsortium/antibody-api/README.md

 ### Search API Configuration Changes

 search-api:src/instance/search-config.yaml: Add the following to the end of the file.
-This will add the Antibody API Elastic Search index to Search API
+This will add the Antibody API Elastic Search index to Search API.
+Note that the 'url' corresponds to the instance of ElasticSearch that is running in the Docker container.
 ```commandline
   hm_antibodies:
     active: true